 2 woollen cloth waistcoats, value 20 s.

-two pair of woollen cloth breeches, value 20 s.
+two pairs of woollen cloth breeches, value 20 s.

-eleven pair of silk stockings, value 50 s.
+eleven pairs of silk stockings, value 50 s.

 a woollen cloth coat, with gold-lace thereon, value 20 s.

 a woollen cloth waistcoat, with gold-lace thereon, value 20 s.

 a pair of woollen cloth breeches, value 10 s.

 Header image: Attribution: Hallwyl Museum / CC BY-SA

 More detail on Grace and her Aunt Janet can be found in our book, An Infamous Mistress.